Gayer-Anderson Museum: The Courtyard

 The courtyard's floor is made of marble and the windows of the Haramlik open onto it.
 A stairway leading to the Haramlik is also present in the courtyard.
 Other remarkable objects include the Bats’ Well, also known as Bier el- watawit and is about fifteen meters deep.

 The Maq’ad or Loggia

 The Maq’ad is a reception room, which in this case, is open air.
 There are brass bowls dating back to some time between the fourteenth and seventeenth century.
-Another common feature in Mamluk houses was the “Durkah”, a pathway from a door to another.
+Another common feature in Mamluk-era houses was the “Durkah”, a pathway from a door to another.
 It is where guests would put their shoes before reaching a divan.

 Qa’a or Reception Room

 This is the main apartment in the Haramlik.
 Marble tables are present.
 Fruits, flowers and drinks were also part of the tradition of this room.
 Also, there is a part of the “holy carpet”, also known as Kiswa, in green silk, and it was a gift given by Lewa Yehia Pasha.